 This isn’t a regular “let me check this place out” visit.
 This is the moment of transition from ONLINE participation to ONSITE participation with very high hopes and expectations.

 This sort of visitor needs affirmation and to connect with others almost immediately.

 5. Visitors need immediate affirmation and connection

 How long do you think a visitor will hang around waiting to be affirmed and connect with the community before they give up and leave?

-In my trainings, I tell congregational leaders to play it safe and assume they need to offer this affirmation during the first visit.
+In my trainings, I tell congregational leaders to assume they need to offer this affirmation during the first visit.
 Because if you don’t, it may very well be the only visit.